-On each day your child is unfit to come to school, please report this absence by contacting the school office before 8.30am to let us know.
+On each day your child is unfit to come to school, please report this absence by contacting the school office before school to let us know, you can leave a message on the answerphone.
 In the message you must leave your child's full name, year and tutor group and give the specific reason for absence.
 The information you give will be recorded on our official register.